biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 #### But first, an iteration example

+Below, I will give a quick example of each of the two iteration approaches: a loop and a functional.
+Hopefully, this will be illustrative even if you don't understand all the details: come back in the next few weeks to learn more about this!

 Say that we wanted to compute the mean for each of the 4 measurements for each penguin: bill length, bill depth, flipper length, and body mass.

 To do this, we could write: